 What are flexible solar panels?

-A standard monocrystalline or polycrystalline solar panel is made up of silicon wafers.
-They are typically up to 200 micrometers thick, which is slightly thicker than a human hair.
-In order to make a “flexible” solar panel, those silicon wafers must be sliced down to just a few micrometers wide.
+A standard monocrystalline or polycrystalline solar module is made up of silicon wafers.
+They’re typically up to 200 micrometers thick – slightly thicker than a human hair.
+In order to make a flexible solar panel, silicon wafers must be sliced down to just a few micrometers wide.
 Using these ultra-thin silicon wafers gives solar panels many unique properties, including flexibility for some models.

 Flexible solar panels made of ultra-thin silicon cells have been around for a while.
-More recently, research at the Massachusetts Institute of Technology has given way to advances in organic solar cells.
+More recently, research at the Massachusetts Institute of Technology has led to advances in organic solar cells.
 Instead of using silicon as the basis for solar cells, researchers have found a way to use organic materials with electrodes of graphene.
-Until now, a limiting factor on panel flexibility has been the brittleness of typical electrodes, but due to graphene’s transparent and flexible nature, this method may lead to thinner, more flexible, and more stable solar panels in the future than what we can currently make.
+Until now, a limiting factor on panel flexibility has been the brittleness of typical electrodes, but due to graphene’s transparent and flexible nature, this method may lead to thinner, more flexible, and more stable solar panels in the future.

 Thin film panels: a flexible panel option

 The current flexible solar panels available to homeowners on the market fall under the category of “thin film panels.”
-A thin film solar panel is made with layers that are over 300 times smaller than standard silicon solar panels, which gives them a much thinner profile and can even make some thin film panels flexible.
-Thin film panels are lightweight and durable, and can be an intriguing option depending on a solar project’s needs.
+A thin film solar panel is made with layers that are over 300 times smaller than standard silicon solar panels, which gives them a much thinner profile and can even make them flexible.
+Flexible thin film panels are lightweight and durable and can be a great option, depending on your solar needs.

 Pros and cons of flexible solar panels